mokhahmed/azure_storage_to_bigquery/README.md

           ```

-        * Dataflow Streaming/Batch template.<br/>
+        * Dataflow Batch template.<br/>
-              ex. if the input format is Text/CSV files you can use GCS_Text_to_BigQuery.
-You can the list of all avaliable dataflow templates
+              ex. if the input format is Text/CSV files you can use (GCS_Text_to_BigQuery)[(https://github.com/GoogleCloudPlatform/dataproc-templates/tree/e4774330c27bdf26b34871f59e8d04123ed28468/python/dataproc_templates/gcs#gcs-to-bigquery)].
+You can find the list of all avaliable dataflow templates (here)[https://cloud.google.com/dataflow/docs/guides/templates/provided-templates]

               ```